SocialMix/social.mix.io/README.md

 # Social Mix
-A unified web interface where all Social Networks can be linked, and maintained all through a single window stream.
+A unified RESTful web interface where multiple Social Networks can be linked, and maintained all through a single app gateway.